matloff/R-vs.-Python-for-Data-Science/README.md

 Hello!
 This Web page is aimed at shedding some light on the perennial R-vs.-Python debates in the Data Science community.
 As a professional computer scientist and statistician, I hope to shed some useful light on the topic.
-I have potential bias &mdash; I've written four R-related books, and currently serve as Editor-in-Chief of the *R Journal* &mdash; but I hope this analysis will be considered fair and helpful.
+I have potential bias:  I've written four R-related books, I've given a keynote talk at useR!; I currently serve as Editor-in-Chief of the *R Journal*; etc. But I hope this analysis will be considered fair and helpful.

 ## Elegance